binojvr/AnalyticsBackendSystemArchitecture/README.md

 **Other Design considertion**

-I propose Kubernetes as it allows to deploy and manage cloud-native miroservices based analtics application helps in scaling application, hot deployment, version management, health monitoring nodes/pods, tracing with help of add on libraries
+I propose Kubernetes as CD solution it allows to deploy and manage cloud-native miroservices based analtics application helps in scaling application, hot deployment, version management, health monitoring nodes/pods, tracing with help of add on modules

 I propose to use countinous integration using github/jenkin.
 (My personal favourite is GITlab CI)